rsljr/rsljr.github.io/_pages/code.md

 ### Instruments for National Cultural Values ###

 Based on Nash and Patel's discussion of instruments for national cultural values, I compiled a repository with the data of several instruments cited in the paper.
-You can access the repository [here](https://github.com/rsljr/cultural_values_instrumental_variables)
+You can access the repository [here](https://github.com/rsljr/cultural_values_instrumental_variables).

 ## Other resources ##

-A list of texts, lectures, videos, books, and pages about doing research, research methods, and progrgaming. [here](/other_resources)
+A list of texts, lectures, videos, and books about doing research and research methods.
+Access [here](/other_resources).